RayBenefield/dev-xp/worklog.md

 # Worklog

+## #92

+Closed out a couple tickets that verified that `kd check` could handle a mix of multiple bins and main files.
+Looks like it all works fine now... there was one bug.
+And added a ton of snapshots to catch them in the future.
+The next thing is to probably handle repo level checks like checking for the `LICENSE` file and/or things needed in the root config like `repo`.
+Then after that probably some aggregate stats on the check.
+And then apply the build system to all publishable packages.

 ## #91

 So rather than go to coffee, I had an epiphany on how to fix the damn tests in